The Full Story Of Philip Seymour Hoffman’s Death — And The Tragic Relapse That Preceded It

 As his professional life flourished, it seemed the same was true of his personal life.
 Hoffman met his partner Mimi O’Donnell, a costume designer, in 1999.
 The pair never married, but they had three children together.

-Hoffman was hugely self-critical.
+Philip Seymour Hoffman was always intensely self-critical.
 He once vowed to move to France to teach English after being dissatisfied with a play that he had performed in.
-Even when he was offered the titular role in the movie Capote, he “wasn’t sure if I should do it.”
-While he won an Oscar for that performance in 2006, he never stopped strolling around the West Village for coffee and cigarettes.
+Even when he was offered the titular role in the movie Capote, he “wasn’t sure if I should do it,” even though he won an Oscar for that performance in 2006.

 “He wasn’t constructed in such a way as to care about that Oscar stuff,” said his friend Katz in an interview with Rolling Stone.
 “Did he appreciate it?
 Yes.
 He wasn’t contemptuous of awards.
 But getting the Academy Award, in some sense, to him would be the equivalent of getting an easy laugh.”

-After Capote, Hoffman was nominated for Oscars for Charlie Wilson’s War, Doubt, and The Master.
-But through it all, he continued to shine onstage.
+After Capote, Philip Seymour Hoffman was nominated for Oscars for Charlie Wilson’s War, Doubt, and The Master.
+And through it all, he also continued to shine onstage.
 In 2012, he returned to Broadway for a production of Death of a Salesman.
 It earned him his third Tony Award nomination but it also left him drained.

 “That play tortured him,” said Katz.
 “He was miserable through that entire run.
 No matter what he was doing, he knew that at 8:00 that night he’d have to do that to himself again.
 If you keep doing that on a continual basis, it rewires your brain, and he was doing that to himself every night.”